starsinhands/starsinhands/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me<>via ->  My blog is here.
 My CSDN is here.

-A brief introduction of my repositories: (latest updated of the introduction was on Sept. xx, 2023)
+A brief introduction of my repositories: (latest updated of the introduction was on Oct.
+9, 2023)

 1.[SYSU-source](https://github.com/starsinhands/SYSU-source)
 Some logos and PowerPoint template from SYSU.